Grant Stewart (cricketer): Career

 Stewart was encouraged by Claydon to move to England in 2016 to play cricket in the Kent Cricket League, first with HSBC and then, in 2017, with Sandwich Town.
 He holds a European Union passport as his mother is Italian, qualifying him to play as a non-overseas player in England.
 Stewart moved to play for Adelaide University Cricket Club in South Australia during the 2016/17 season and returned to Kent in 2018.
 After taking 29 wickets during a series of successful performances for the Kent Second XI in 2017, Stewart signed his first professional contract with Kent at the end of August 2017.
 After making his first-class debut at the end of the 2017 season, he made his first List A appearance during Kent's pre-season campaign at the 2017–18 Regional Super50 competition in the West Indies, taking three wickets against Guyana at the Coolidge Cricket Ground in Antigua.

 After starting the season in the first XI, a hamstring injury limited his appearances for Kent at the beginning of their 2018 season.
-Stewart returned to the side in a day/night match against Middlesex at Canterbury in late June, taking his best bowling figures of 6/22 in a spell during the first evening of the match which reduced Middlesex to 54/9.
+Stewart returned to the team in a day/night match against Middlesex at Canterbury in late June, taking his best bowling figures of 6/22 in a spell during the first evening of the match which reduced Middlesex to 54/9.
 The following day he scored his maiden first-class century, making 103 runs from 71 balls, the fastest County Championship century of the season, setting a Kent record for the highest score made by a number 10 batsman.
-Stewart and Ivan Thomas put on a century partnership for the last wicket, Thomas contributing only one run, equalling the lowest contribution made by a batsman to a 100 run partnership.
+Stewart and Ivan Thomas put on a century partnership for the last wicket, Thomas contributing only one run, equalling the lowest contribution made by a batsman to a 100-run partnership.

 Injuries limited Stewart's appearances for Kent in 2019 as well, with a hamstring injury suffered in August finally ending his season early.
 He signed a two-year contract extension in January 2020, keeping him at the club until 2022.

+International career

 In May 2021, it was announced that Stewart would play for the Italian cricket team in the final stage of the 2021 ICC Men's T20 World Cup Europe Qualifier tournament.
-In September he was named in Italy's squad and made his Twenty20 International debut on 15 October against Denmark.
+In September, he was named in Italy's squad and made his Twenty20 International debut on 15 October against Denmark.

 In April 2022, Stewart was loaned to Sussex for a month to provide cover for injured players.
-He played in one match for the side before being recalled to Kent after an injury to Jackson Bird.
+He played in one match for the team before being recalled to Kent after an injury to Jackson Bird.